lalomartins/meteor-shower/README.md

         file: /etc/nginx/upstreams/myproject.conf
         name: myproject
         base_address: 10.5.3.23
+        base_port: 3000
 ```

 The `server` and `user` options are not required; if omitted, the load balancer is assumed to run in the same machine as the instances, and no fooling around with ssh has to happen.

 If you specify `base_address`, that will be used to connect to the server where the instances are running.
 You can use that to make use of a faster private network.
 If omitted, the address in `deployment.server` is used (backend1.example.com in our case).

+Shower expects your instances to run in ports with an offset of 10, with the first being `base_port` (default 3000); so base_port is the first instance in the order specified in `instances`, base_port+10 is the second, and so on.

 The file specified there will be managed by Shower and you shouldn't edit it.
 It will define two upstreams, named in this case myproject-live and myproject-preview; the `name` option is used as a base, and `-live` and `-preview` are appended to that.
 It defaults to the basename of the deployment workspace.